modypy/modypy/docs/guide/07_water_tank.rst

     height_state = SignalState(system, derivative_function=height_derivative)

-We have one constraint, which is that the height shall be at the value given by `TARGET_HEIGHT`.
-We model this by determining the difference between the current and the target height.
-To tell the steady-state determination algorithm that we want this difference to be zero, we declare an :class:`OutputPort <modypy.model.port.OutputPort>` and connect it to the signal showing the difference:
+Our steady state is characterized by three properties:

+- the derivative of the state is zero, i.e. the state would not change over time,
+- the inflow is non-negative, and
+- the height equals `TARGET_HEIGHT`.

+To tell the steady-state algorithm about these constraints, we define a :class:`SteadyStateConfiguration <modypy.steady_state.SteadyStateConfiguration>` instance.
+This instance is automatically configured in such a way that the algorithm searches for a state in which the state derivative is zero.
+If we wanted, we could change that by assigning `False` to the respective entries of the `steady_states` property of the configuration object.

+To constrain the height we define lower and upper bounds for the value of the `height` state.
+Similarly, we can specify a lower bound for the inflow input.

 .. code-block:: python

+    # Configure for steady-state determination
+    steady_state_config = SteadyStateConfiguration(system)
+    # Enforce the inflow to be non-negative
+    steady_state_config.input_bounds[inflow_velocity.input_slice, 0] = 0
-    # Define the target height
+    # Enforce the height to equal the target height
-    target_height = constant(system, TARGET_HEIGHT)

-    # Express the output constraint
-    height_delta = sum_signal(system,
-                              input_signals=(height_state, target_height),
-                              gains=(1, -1))
-    height_delta_target = OutputPort(system)
+    steady_state_config.state_bounds[height_state.state_slice] = TARGET_HEIGHT
-    height_delta_target.connect(height_delta)

 Now our system including its constraints and inputs is defined and we can run the steady-state algorithm.
-The algorithm returns a tuple consisting of

-- a :class:`scipy.optimize.OptimizeResult` object showing whether the search converged,
-- an array giving the state at which the steady state situation occurs, and
-- an array giving the values of the input ports for which the steady state situation occurs.
+The algorithm returns an :class:`OptimizeResult <scipy.optimize.OptimizeResult>` object showing whether the search converged and if so, providing the state and the input vector which satisfy our constraints.

 We will print these together with the theoretical steady state of our system:

 .. code-block:: python

+    result = find_steady_state(steady_state_config)
     print("Target height: %f" % TARGET_HEIGHT)
-    print("Steady state height: %f" % steady_state[height_state.state_slice])
+    print("Steady state height: %f" % result.state[height_state.state_slice])
-    print("Steady state inflow: %f" % steady_inputs[inflow_velocity.input_slice])
+    print("Steady state inflow: %f" % result.inputs[inflow_velocity.input_slice])
+    print("Steady state derivative: %s" % result.evaluator.state_derivative)
-    print("Theoretical state state inflow: %f" % (
+    print("Theoretical steady state inflow: %f" % (
         np.sqrt(2*G*TARGET_HEIGHT)*A2/A1
     ))